What to look for from an SEO provider

 - Off-site SEO - Understand the competitive landscape of your business, estimate keyword traffic, and create a strategy for increasing backlinks to your site.

 - Clear processes - You should know what they plan to do, what you need to give them, and what the outputs will be.
 Pricing should be simple and easy to follow.

-- Clear strategy - There is more then one way to get your destination, but you should know the path and what to expect along the way
+- Clear strategy - There is more than one way to get to your destination, but you should know the path and what to expect along the way.

-One of the most wonderful things about online efforts, almost all of it is trackable.
+One of the most wonderful things about online efforts, almost all of them are trackable.
 You should be able to access a plethora of information from your SEO provider.